-Several of the articles within the Building Support for Your Projects section of our Project Management area will help you here.
-In particular, look at our articles on Working with Project Sponsors, Stakeholder Analysis, Stakeholder Management, the RACI Matrix and Influence Maps.
+Several of the articles within the Building Support for Your Projects articles in our Project Management section will help you here.
+In particular, look at our articles on Working With Project Sponsors, Stakeholder Analysis, Stakeholder Management, the RACI Matrix and Influence Maps.

 Each business case should include several core components.
 The level of detail needed within your document will depend on the stage that the project is at, and on the level of complexity and investment required in the project.
 For example, in a complex project, you may need to submit an initial business case to seek approval of the project in principle.
 This would then lead to the release of preliminary funding, so that the project manager can produce a full business case, with a detailed analysis of scope, costs, and benefits.
 Approval of this detailed business case would then release funding for the project to be implemented in full.

 On the other hand, a project to change an existing standalone IT system to deliver a legal requirement may be quick to implement, because it's self-contained, and has minimal impact.
 In this case, the business case may be only a few pages long.